 An individual serving as a SOC specialist on a peer review must be recommended as a specialist by a CPA who is a member of the AICPA in good standing and is associated with a firm that has received a report with a peer review rating of pass for its most recent System Review that was accepted timely, ordinarily within the last three years and six months.
 An individual serving as a specialist should, at a minimum,:

-Have at least five years of recent experience in the practice of public accounting with a minimum of 500 hours of SAS 70/SOC 1 and/or SysTrust/SOC 2 examinations.
+- Have spent the last five years in the practice of public accounting with a minimum of 500 hours of SAS 70/SOC 1 and/or SysTrust/SOC 2 examinations.

 To become an approved specialist:

 The specialist candidate should complete a peer reviewer resume in PRIMA.
 If the specialist is not an AICPA, and does not have a user account, the specialist should access the instructions from Getting Started in PRIMA to create an account.